lukewendling/firmament/README.md

 Run "./firmament.js init"
 Firmament will download all of its dependencies.

+## Install-Scripts
+There is a folder named "install-scripts".
+Inside of that folder there are some useful scripts to deal with setting up a ubuntu image.
+One in particular, "useradd.sh" contains all of the requisite groups that a user might need to run firmament docker containers.

+## "_docker-cleanup-volumes.sh"
+This script will clean up after docker as it eats up disk space.
+If you find yourself running low on disk space, docker is probably to blame and this script will fix that.

 ## Dependencies
 Nodejs installed under ~/usr/local/bin/node
 **NOTE** If your node install is located somewhere else you will need to modify the top line of the firmament.js file accordingly.